-- 2. Extract the supervisor.properties and agent.properties properties files from the wfm.war file, by using the software tool localization.bat.
-Click Start > Run to open a command window.
-Then enter: localization -x - ...where -x extracts the properties files.
+- 1. Make a backup copy of the existing wfm.war file and save it in a safe place (in a different directory, with a different name, or both). - The wfm.war file is an important WFM software component, and you might need to replace a broken version. - 2.
+Extract the agent.properties, agent800.properties, agentNew.properties, and supervisor.properties files from the wfm.war file, by using the software tool localization.bat. - Click Start > Run to open a command window and then, enter: localization -x. ...where -x extracts the properties files.
 See Using localization.bat for ways to specify file names and locations. - 3.
 Make a backup copy of the properties files before you change them, rename them with a descriptive name (for example, agent.properties.english.v8.1.000.10), and then store them in a safe place.
 You will need these in the future to compare with newer properties files when software updates to WFM Web are released. - 4.
-Using a text editor, update the two properties files by changing the English text strings to the language you want to use.
+Using a text editor, update the four properties files by changing the English text strings to the language you want to use. - The properties files contain strings in the format <string_id>=<string_to_be_translated>...where <string_id> is the identifier of the string and <string_to_be_translated> is string itself. - Translate only the right side of string (after the equal sign).
+Do not translate or change anything on the left side. - To help identify the text strings in context, you might want to run WFM in another window while you do this work. - 5.
+Make a backup copy of these localized properties files, rename them with a descriptive name (for example, agent.properties.czech.v8.1.000.10) and then store them in a safe place.